Thursday, February 27, 2025

 Second Journey to Discover the Sources of the Nile, 1861-1862, by John Speke (French ed.), zoom

-Djimini production greatly expands during the brief rule of raider Samory Ture:
+Eliminating communal societies allows establishing commercial estates: Djimini production greatly expands during the brief rule of raider Samory Ture (1894-98) —

-• Kong, Kondodougou and Bokhala are destroyed, but other villages spring up or become larger: "Marabadiassa which replaced Kong after its destruction, is an important commercial center."
+• Kong and villages in small print are destroyed, but those in large print spring up or become largetr: "Marabadiassa which replaced Kong after its destruction, is an important commercial center."

 -- Abidjan archives, 1899